ExtremeFiretop/Fix-3006-AiMesh-6GHz/README.md

 Download script to the following directory: jffs/scripts of the AiMesh node having issues trying to broadcast 6GHz with the 3006 parent router:

-curl --retry 3 "https://raw.githubusercontent.com/ViktorJp/RTRMON/develop/rtrmon.sh" -o "/jffs/scripts/6GFix.sh" && chmod 755 "/jffs/scripts/6GFix.sh"
+curl --retry 3 "https://raw.githubusercontent.com/ExtremeFiretop/3006.102-6GHzFix/main/6GFix.sh" -o "/jffs/scripts/6GFix.sh" && chmod 755 "/jffs/scripts/6GFix.sh"

 ##For Merlin Firmware:

 **Add:** sh /jffs/scripts/6GFix.sh

-**To:** post-mount
+**To:** services-start

 Make sure to set the script permissions are set to: 755

 ##For Stock Firmware:

-Add the script to: asusware.arm/etc/init.d/S50usb-mount-script
+Add the script to: /jffs/scripts/services-start

 cru a 6GHzWatchdog "1-59/5 * * * * /bin/sh /jffs/scripts/6GFix.sh"